-In order to support the benefit programs available to academic staff members, effective January 1, 2010 a Health Care Spending Account (HCSA) will be provided in the amount of \$200 per member per year for those members who qualify for benefits in accordance with Article 23.5.2.1.
+In order to support the benefit programs available to academic staff members, the Health Care Spending Account (HCSA) will be provided in the amount of \$500 per member per year for those members who qualify for benefits in accordance with Article 23.5.2.1.

 This HCSA will allow members to supplement their benefit programs on any item or service allowed as a medical expense.